OguzhanYDogan/BudgetTracker/README.md

 ## 📝 Project Description

-Budget Tracker Application is a user-friendly platform that helps users track their income and expenses, effectively managing their budget.
-It offers a modern interface and is optimized for both desktop and mobile devices.
-Key features include:
+The **Budget Tracker Application** is a user-friendly platform designed to help users effectively manage their income and expenses.
+It offers modern features for tracking, analyzing, and visualizing budgets.
+The application is optimized for both desktop and mobile devices, ensuring accessibility and ease of use.

+---

+## 🌟 Features

-- **Add Income and Expenses**: Users can log their income and expenses by category.
+- **Add Income and Expenses**: Log income and expenses by category with detailed tracking.
-- **Graphical Visualization**: Income and expenses are displayed as side-by-side pie charts for clarity.
+- **Graphical Visualization**: View income vs. expenses and expense categories as interactive pie charts.
+- **Monthly and Yearly Filters**: Filter data by month and year, with navigation for switching between periods.
+- **Local Storage Integration**: Save and persist budget data in local storage.
+- **Spending Limit Alerts**: Set monthly and yearly spending limits for expense categories, with alerts when 80% of a limit is reached.
-- **Dark Mode Support**: Users can toggle between light and dark modes for a personalized experience.
+- **Dark Mode Support**: Toggle between light and dark modes for a personalized experience.
-- **State Management with Redux**: All data is managed via Redux and stored in localStorage.
+- **State Management with Redux**: Centralized and efficient state management with persistence in local storage.
+- **Responsive Design**: Fully optimized for all screen sizes, from mobile to desktop.
+- **User-Friendly UI**: Intuitive and visually appealing interface built with Tailwind CSS.

 ---